anytitleyoulike/password-validation/README.md

 # password-validation

-Wip: Please clone the repo and open with intellij
+- Please execute the jar file on the main directory

+`java -jar validation-0.0.1-SNAPSHOT.jar`